I tested the best laptop docking stations – here’s what I recommend for your office setup

 Best laptop docking stations for professionals

-Why we like it: Office workers looking for a docking station should consider the Dell WD19S-180W, and there are two major reasons why I recommend it.
+3.8 / 5 ScoreWhy we like it: Office workers looking for a docking station should absolutely consider the Dell WD19S-180W for two main reasons.
 First, it can send a video signal from your laptop to three displays in Quad HD resolution (2,560 x 1,440 pixels) simultaneously.
-Each one will run at a refresh rate of 60Hz.
-You have the option to send out a 4K resolution signal, but only to a dual-monitor setup.
+Each one will run at a refresh rate of 60Hz and you have the option to send out a 4K resolution signal, but only to a dual-monitor setup.

 Secondly, it can provide 130W of power directly into your devices to quickly charge them.
 The device also has the ExpressCharge Boost feature, which, according to Dell, can fast charge your laptop from zero to 35% in about 20 minutes or up to 80% in about an hour.
 What's more, it houses a wide array of ports from twin DP inputs to three USB-A ports.
 A unique feature of the dock is its modular design.
 You can remove the end of the device and replace it with a supporting component.
 However, at the time of this writing, it appears Dell no longer sells these modules.